Acclaimed actor Hill Harper seeking US Senate seat - ExBulletin

 He said he believed Michigan residents wanted an independent voice in the U.S. Senate.

-Slotkin, who won endorsements from fellow Rep. Haley Stevens, raised $5.8 million in just over four months, with $3.6 million remaining unspent.
+Slotkin, who secured the backing of fellow U.S. Representative Haley Stevens, raised $5.8 million in just over four months, with $3.6 million remaining unspent.

 However, in recent months, the field of Democratic candidates has widened.

-State Board of Education member Pamela Pugh, former Michigan State Representative Leslie Love, businessman Nasser Beydoun and attorney Zack Burns all threw their hats in the ring.
+State Board of Education member Pamela Pugh, former Detroit State Representative Leslie Love, businessman Nasser Beydoun and attorney Zack Burns all threw their hats in the ring.

 Michigan is of significant importance to the Democratic Party as the state is a must in maintaining control of the Senate.

-Democrats are planning tough races in other battleground states such as Ohio, West Virginia, Montana, Nevada and Pennsylvania.
+Democrats are planning tough races in other battleground states like Ohio, West Virginia, Montana, Nevada and Pennsylvania.

 In the 2020 election, Republican John James narrowly lost to incumbent Democratic Senator Gary Peters, who is now a United States Representative.